XinshenXiangChen/Music-Instagram-Microservices-Architecture/README.md

 # Music-Instagram-Microservices-Architecture
-An instagram like website focused on microservices architecture and kubernetes
+An instagram like website for music focused on microservices architecture and kubernetes

+Aka Music brainrot